 How many credits and courses do I take each term?

 Each 15-week semester (Fall, Spring, and Summer) consists of two 7-week terms, called term A and term B. There is a one-week break between terms A and B in the Fall and Spring semester.
-Students take two 3-credit classes each semester: the first in term A and the second in term B.
+In the two-year program, students take two 3-credit classes each semester: the first in term A and the second in term B. In the one-year program, students take four 3-credit classes each semester: two in term A and two in term B.

 Are campus visits required?